vmware-nsx/eval-docs-ids-ips/README-3.1.md

 ---
 ## Overview
-The goal of this Proof of Value (PoV) is to allow customers to get hands-on experience with the [NSX Distributed IDS/IPS](https://www.vmware.com/products/nsx-distributed-ids-ips.html).
+The goal of this evaluation is to allow customers to get hands-on experience with the [NSX Distributed IDS/IPS](https://www.vmware.com/products/nsx-distributed-ids-ips.html).
 The expectation from people participating in the PoV is that they will complete the exercises outline in this guide in order to become familair with the key capabilities offered by the NSX Distributed IDS/IPS.
-While not the focus of this PoV guide, particpants will also gain basic experience with the Distributed Firewall and other NSX capabilities during this PoV process.
+While not the focus of this guide, particpants will also gain basic experience with the Distributed Firewall and other NSX capabilities during this evaluation process.

-While this PoV guide is quite prescriptive, participants can choose to modify any part of the workflow as desired.
+While this guide is quite prescriptive, participants can choose to modify any part of the workflow as desired.
 The guide is primarily focused on getting customers familiar with IDS/IPS, hence **the deployment of the lab environment and rest of the configuration is automated through the use of a provided PowerShell script**.
 After meeting the-requisites and running the script, a fully configured nested NSX-T environment is available to particpants, including a number of attacker and victim workload which are used as part of the IDS/IPS exercises.
 Once the nested lab has been deployed, the lab guide walks users through a number of attack scenarios, using tools like **Metasploit** to showcase the value of the NSX Distributed IDS/IPS.
+If you already have the lab deployed, you can skip module 1-4 of this guide.

 ## Introducing the VMware Service-defined Firewall